Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

 \subsection{Evaluation Take-Aways}

 Our evaluation shows that \name is suitable for various applications and yields different trade-offs depending on the setting and the security requirements.
 When the volume of input data is small and REP's (\S\ref{sec:vche1}) extended vector fits in a single ciphertext, then REP outperforms PE (\S\ref{sec:eval:rh},\ref{sec:eval:inference}).
 When the application requires fully packed ciphertexts, PE (\S\ref{sec:vche2}) reduces the load of the client by an order of magnitude (\S\ref{sec:eval:search},\ref{sec:eval:fl}).
-Moreover, our analysis demonstrates that PE yields a significant overhead for the cloud when the circuit multiplicative depth is large (\S\ref{sec:eval:search}).
-This is alleviated by ReQ (\S\ref{sec:vche2:RQ}) which further improves the client verification time.
-With some computation overhead at the cloud, the PP (\S\ref{sec:vche2:PP}) reduces the volume of data sent back to the decrypting client (\S\ref{sec:eval:inference}).
-Additionally, our evaluation shows that \name can cope with various use-cases relying on complex homomorphic operations that were not supported by the state-of-the-art~\cite{bois2021flexible, fiore2020boosting, ganesh2021rinocchio}.
-Overall, by evaluating \name on several use-cases, we observed that it enables homomorphic computation verifiability with acceptable overheads for the client and cloud.
-For instance, it enables verifiability of a disease prediction result on genomic data with less than $3\times$ computation and communication overhead for the client and cloud compared to the HE baseline.
+Furthermore, our analysis demonstrates that PE yields a significant overhead for the server when the circuit multiplicative depth is large (\S\ref{sec:eval:search}).
+This is alleviated by ReQ (\S\ref{sec:vche2:RQ}) which further improves the client verification time when interactivity is possible.
+With some computation overhead at the server, the PoC (\S\ref{sec:vche2:PP}) reduces the volume of data sent back to the decrypting client (\S\ref{sec:eval:inference}).
+Both ReQ and PoC optimizations improve the computation and communication overheads at the client, thus making the use of \name suitable for constrained clients.
+Our evaluation also shows that \name can cope with various use-cases relying on complex homomorphic operations that were not supported by the state of the art~\cite{bois2021flexible,fiore2020boosting,ganesh2021rinocchio}.
+Overall, we observe that it enables homomorphic computation verifiability with acceptable overheads for the client and server (and even more considering the overhead of the HE pipeline itself; see Appendix~\ref{ap:disc:perspective}).
+For instance, it enables the verifiability of a disease prediction result on genomic data, with less than $3\times$ computation and communication overhead for the client and the server, compared to the HE baseline.